tengstrand/lein-polylith/readme.md

 ### Replace a component

-If you want to rewrite a component from scratch instead of refactoring it in small steps, you can create another component that conforms to the same interface.
-When you are ready with the component you can just replace the old one with the new one in the systems that use it.

-Right now the plugin only supports the *development* environment.
-You can only have one component in *development* for each interface.
-If you think you can finish the new component in a day or two then working in a branch could be an alternative.
-Otherwise it’s probably better to let the two components live side by side till the new one is ready to be used.

-To be able to edit the new implementation you can either create a new system and edit it from there or edit it from the component project itself.

 Some organisations like to work in short lived branches, especially if they are scattered throughout the world.
 Components and bases are just code which makes it much easier to coordinate branches and releases compared to traditional [Microservices](https://en.wikipedia.org/wiki/Microservices) solutions.

+## Versioning and branching

+The polylith architecture gives you plenty of alternatives to avoid branching.
+You may need to make extensive changes to a component that is hard to do without being affected or affect other team members or teams.
+One way of doing that is to add a new component that fulfills the same interface.
+Now you can work with that component in isolation and keep up with changes in the corresponding workspace interface.
+When the new component is ready to use you can just switch it in to replace the old one.

+When the plugin supports more than one environment, this will be even smother, but in the meantime you can still do it by editing the component from the component project itself, as you would do if it was a Microservice architecture.

+Another situation that can arise is when you have different teams working on new functionality that takes a long time to implement and probably will break existing code.
+In these situations an alternative is to temporarily introduce new versions in the interfaces of the components you want to change.
+If you for example have the interface *com.abc.user.interface* containing your function signatures then you can introduce the namespace *com.abc.user.v2.interface* containing the breaking versions of the functions you need (that will no longer break!).
+When all development has finished you can either choose to keep that interface or merging it back to *com.abc.user.interface* and remove *com.abc.user.v2.interface*.

-### Realworld Example
+## Realworld Example

 If you want to have a look at a full-blown system, go to the [RealWorld](https://github.com/furkan3ayraktar/clojure-polylith-realworld-example-app) project where you can compare it with implementations made in [other languages](https://github.com/gothinkster/realworld).